 Insider Tip: Keep in mind that any website/app that uses Facebook or Google to login will cause problems for you to use in China without a VPN.
 This includes popular traveling sites like Airbnb.

-Facebook, Twitter, Instagram, Snapchat, and Google (including gmail, google maps, and google translate) are all blocked in China.
+Facebook, Twitter, Instagram, Snapchat, and Google (including gmail and google maps) are all blocked in China.
 This means that you will need to prepare a bit if you want to access these sites and apps during your trip.
 If you are a gmail and google map user, make sure you save important details somewhere else as a backup.
 Also, keep in mind that many general websites use Google and Facebook plugins that make them extremely slow or impossible to load in China.

 There is a simple way to access these sites by forcing your computer or device to pretend like it is located somewhere else using what’s called a VPN.
 We prefer ExpressVPN due to its reliability in China and its user-friendly setup (including an app for your phone).